kokkos/kokkos-core-wiki/docs/source/API/containers/Unordered-Map.rst

    .. cppkokkos:kokkosinlinefunction:: UnorderedMapInsertResult insert(key) const;

-      Insert the given key into the map with a default constructed value Optionally specify the operator, op, used for combining values if key already exists.
+      Insert the given key into the map with a default constructed value

    .. cppkokkos:kokkosinlinefunction:: UnorderedMapInsertResult insert(Key key, Value value, Insert op = NoOp) const;

-      Insert the given key/value pair into the map
+      Insert the given key/value pair into the map and optionally specify the operator, op, used for combining values if key already exists

    .. cppkokkos:kokkosinlinefunction:: uint32_t find(Key key) const